sailor27/wishing-tree/README.md

   * record a subject (under 100 words)
   * record a message (under 90 seconds)
 * reply to a message by recording a voicemail
-* check you message's voicemail
+* check your message's voicemail